Out of Many Scattered Things: Lady Stardust

 Four eyes, all closed, snap open.
 A room away, a set of simple sensors come to life.

-“Cait,” Jasper whispers, right there, his voice afraid.
+“Cait,” Jasper says, right there, afraid.
 “Cait—can you hear me?”

-They can hear him.
+They hear him.

 Speaking is harder.